Stairmaster Workout: Benefits and Drawbacks, and My Honest Experience

 Introduction

 I personally own a stair machine at home and use it almost daily.
-I’ll break down what makes this machine so popular, its benefits, its drawbacks, and share my personal journey.
+I’ll break down what makes this machine so popular, its benefits, its drawbacks, and share my personal experience.
 Whether you’re new to fitness or a gym regular, this post will help you decide if the Stairmaster fits your routine.

 What is a Stairmaster?